tomekdm/ubitxv6-08_sp7etd/README.md

 NOTE 3: MIND!!!
 Just found issue with CW mode when in USB - Rx is shifted +1kHz in relation to TX.
 No issue with LSB.
 Please switch to LSB when in CW mode above 10MHz.
 I will try to fix it in next revision.

-NOTE 4: There are several clones of Arduino nano.
-Some of them are not working properly with ubitx v6.
-Sometimes touch screen is not working, sometimes there are issues with flashing.

-NOTE 5: Remember to perform FULL calibration after flashing (Set Freq (eg. 182000), Set BFO (eg. 11056.5) and also Tuch screen calibration, as touch will not work if not calibrated.
+NOTE 4: Remember to perform FULL calibration after flashing (Set Freq (eg. 182000), Set BFO (eg. 11056.5) and also Tuch screen calibration, as touch will not work if not calibrated.
 To enter Setup menu press encoder button until Setup menu will appear (~10s).

 Introduction